raulingg/nodejs-api-boilerplate/README.md

 ### Logging response time

 The current logger ([Pino](https://github.com/pinojs/pino)) logs by default the response time of every request with the key `responseTime`.
-So, you don't have to worry doing it yourself!

 _Note_ The `responseTime` value will be in milliseconds (ms).